agarioch/ali-woods/apps/web/README.md

 - [framer-motion](https://www.framer.com/motion/) - Animation: motion library for React
 - [date-fns](https://date-fns.org/) - Dates: date utility library; using for date formatting
 - [next-seo](https://github.com/garmeeh/next-seo) - SEO - simplify creation of metatags
+- [@sanity/client](https://www.sanity.io/docs/js-client) - Content - helper library to make queries to the Sanity Content cloud

+## Developer Notes

+**On Demand Incremental Static Regeneration**: when adding a new content type in the CMS that is consumed by the website, remember to update the mapping of Sanity content \_types to pages in the `/pages/api/revalidate.ts` file.

+E.g. if a new content type 'podcast' is required on the home and podcasts pages then `podcast: ['/', '/podcasts']` should be added to the mapping.